thelostone-mc/chide/README.md

 ## Feature(s)

-- view channel listing for a week
+- view channel listing for a week (with photo , ratings, cast, online availability)
 - search for channels / programs
 - enable reminders for programs
 - filter listing based on cast / director